hanabi/hanabi.github.io/Reference.md

 ### The 5 Pull Clandestine Finesse

+- First, see the section on the [5 Pull Finesse](#the-5-pull-prompt--the-5-pull-finesse).
 - A *5 Pull Finesse* **must** be a *Forward Finesse*.
 - However, *5 Pulled* players **do** have to respect that the *Finesse* can be *Clandestine*.
 - For example in a 4-player game: